wabkur/binary_trees/README.md

-function that deletes an entire binary tree
+function that checks if a given node is a root